-Most zooplankton need to be near the surface to feed upon the phytoplankton.
+Most zooplankton can only survive near the surface of the ocean where phytoplankton they prey on can also survive.
 In order to stay afloat near the surface, plankton have evolved in many ways to control their position in the sea.
-Spikes and other projections on a plankton help to distribute the organisms weight over a large surface area, slowing its sinking. (p.
+Spikes and other projections on a plankton help to distribute the organism's weight over a large surface area, slowing its sinking. (p.
 17 The Seaside Naturalist)

 Activity 3B: Drawing From Description.
 This is a great lesson for students who enjoy drawing monsters and other scary things.
-Read the information about the psuedoscorpion, and make connections to other tiny creatures that can be found in the local environment.
-Having an understanding of what body parts are used for movement, eating and protection helps to support student questioning and understanding.
+Read the information about the pseudoscorpion, and make connections to other tiny creatures that can be found in the local environment.
+Having an understanding of what body parts are used for movement, eating and protection will support student questioning and understanding.

 It would be helpful if children had lots of experiences with noticing body parts – legs, arms, claws and how those parts help us move or grab.
 Connections to class pets and/or pets at home as well as the human body are helpful to make.

 Pseudoscorpion information and photos

 Activity 3C: How Does it Look and Feel?
 Students need to have had lots of experiences with a variety of living and non-living things in the aquatic environment.
 Photos, posters, books and other resources are important to have in the room for visual support.
 Puppets, dramatic play, games and other resources of the aquatic environment continue this support.